-Assess state actionsOut-of-Market Actions and the PJM capacity construct
+Assess state public policy initiatives and the PJM capacity construct

 Problem / Opportunity Statement

 The Reliability Pricing Model (RPM) became effective in 2007.
 The initial version of this resource adequacy construct was the result of intense multiparty negotiations among the PJM stakeholders and PJM during the settlement process at the Federal Energy Regulatory Commission.